meta-llama/llama-stack/docs/source/getting_started/index.md

 ```

 ## Step 5.
 Run Your First Agent
+### i.
+Create the Script
 Now we can move beyond simple inference and build an agent that can perform tasks using the Llama Stack server.
+Let's create a script `lsagent.py` to build a simple agent that can answer questions about the Torchtune project.
 ```python
 ## lsagent.py